 The bottom right basket of stuffed toys was definitely not big enough to hold everything and and there were also random toys (hey there Makka Pakka!) that didn't quite fit in the toy storage baskets.

-The book piles were also looking messy, and a lot of them were more baby books that my kids didn't look through anymore, or could be moved onto bookcases in their rooms.
+The book piles were also looking messy, and a lot of them were either baby books that my kids don't look through any more, or could be moved onto bookcases in their rooms.

 I also wasn't loving the magazines on display here and wanted to do a bit of reconfiguring!